ouseful-PR/nbval/README.md

 ## This Fork ([`ouseful-PR/nbval@table-test`](https://github.com/ouseful-PR/nbval/tree/table-test))

+We can ignore a notebook for testing purposs by setting `"nbval_nb_ignore": true` in notebook metadata.

 This fork currently recognises the following additional tags to the tags provided by `nbval` (`nbval-skip`, `nbval-ignore-output`, `nbval-raises-exception`)):

 - `nbval-variable-output`: some cells return randomised or changeable output that cannot be easily sanitised using a regular eexpression.
 The output of cells tagged with `nbval-variable-output` are ignored as per `nbval-ignore-output`;